CarlKCarlK/fetch-data/README.md

 <a name="suggested-usage"></a>Suggested Usage
 -----

-You can use [`FetchHash`](https://docs.rs/fetch-hash/latest/fetch_hash/struct.FetchHash.html) many ways.
+You can set up [`FetchHash`](https://docs.rs/fetch-hash/latest/fetch_hash/struct.FetchHash.html) many ways.
 Here are the steps for one way to use it, followed by sample code.

 * Create a `registry.txt` file containing a whitespace-delimited list of files and their hashes.
 (This is the same format as [Pooch](https://pypi.org/project/pooch/).
 See section [Registry Creation](#registry-creation) for tips on creating this file.)